d3cker/ElectrumXDocker/README.md

 2) ElectrumX host machine

-ElectrumX in Docker requires some place to store it's database.
+ElectrumX in Docker requires some place to store its database.
 For this purpose volume should me mounted to the container.
 Since the container runs as user with uid 1000 and gid 1000, the same ownership should be set on a folder.
 For example: